book/dumbbackup/README.md

 That is to say, enough daily backups to cover a week, enough weekly backups to cover a month, enough monthly backups to cover a quarter, and enough quartely backups to cover a year.
+And then 10 years, but that could be anything (disk space will expand faster and cheaper than what's needed for an extra backup per year).

 This retention policy would be expressed as follows (if that wasn't the default):